Hand Hygiene Compliance

 - After patient contact

 The issue of compliance comes down to training, motivating and reinforcing appropriate behaviors.
-Hospitals and medical centers must implement guidelines for hand hygiene and find a way to monitor and increase compliance.
+Hospitals and medical centers must implement guidelines for hand hygiene systems and find a way to monitor and increase compliance.

 The Importance of Hand Hygiene Compliance in Hospitals